-- Copy the required software to the lpp_source resource that you used to create vour SPOT.
+- Copy the required software to the lpp\source resource that you used to create your SPOT. - Install the software in the SPOT.

-- Create NIM installp bundle resources

-- Check the lpp source and bundle files

-- Install the software in the SPOT.

 2.2.2.1 Copy the software.

 You will have to update the SPOT with additional software required for xCAT.